Download here, or subscribe

 I gaze ahead.
 Looking at them is heartbreaking.
 They’re emaciated and filthy.
 I can’t do a damn thing for them.

 The road descends another hill.
 At the bottom it splits.
-One road bears left, cutting through a truly enormous refuse range; the other angles right through a large black puddle, almost a pond, that crosses the road and looks impossible to get through.
+One road bears left, cutting through a pair of truly enormous refuse peaks; the other angles right through a large black puddle, almost a pond, that crosses the road and looks impossible to get through.

 I expect him to go left.
 He doesn’t.
 “Hang on!” he hollers, and guns the engine.
 The rig shudders and accelerates.

 I hug the AC unit as tight as I can as we launch into the puddle, which splashes high on both sides.
 The RV swerves dangerously, nearly throwing me off the side, then fishtails right.
 I just hang on.
 I hear him whooping over the growling engine.
 We must have been doing forty miles per hour!